ammarthegoat09/Hackintosh-PixelbookGo/README.md

 # Prerequisites
 (1. A Pixelbook or Pixelbook Go (Duh!).

 (2. A spare computer.
 Doesn't matter the operating system.
-We'll need it to mkae the macOS bootable USB.
+We'll need it to make the macOS bootable USB.

 (3. A USB flash drive with at least 8GB of free storage as well as a USB-C to USB-A adapter.